tomodachi94/vscode-computercraft/README.md

 # ComputerCraft API autocomplete extension
-This extension provides autocomplete for ComputerCraft 1.8.
+This extension provides autocomplete for ComputerCraft/CC: Tweaked 1.94.0.

 ## Features

+Note: these screenshots are of the original base extension for Factorio; they do not represent the ComputerCraft updated fork.

 - Autocomplete of Lua classes and globals